vamsiuppala/vamsiuppala.github.io/_posts/2024-03-15-speaker_recognition_and_translation.md

 And so I did.

 OpenAI's [Whisper](https://platform.openai.com/docs/guides/speech-to-text) is generally able to both transcribe and translate audio files directly using a easy to use Audio API.
-But, since Whisper model doesn't do speaker diarization (distinguish between multiple speakers).
+But, Whisper doesn't do speaker diarization (distinguish between multiple speakers).
 Since this video had multiple speakers, I had to break the process into multiple steps:

-1. Download the YouTube video as a .wav file using pytube
+1. Download the YouTube video as a .wav file using [pytube](https://pytube.io/en/latest/)
-2. Diarize and transcribe the video using assemblyai
+2. Diarize and transcribe the video using [assemblyai](https://www.assemblyai.com/docs/speech-to-text/speaker-diarization)
 3. Colloquialize the old Russian-to-English translation into modern speak using OpenAI's chat API
 ### Code to get you there
-[GitHub Repo Link](https://github.com/vamsiuppala/translate-video.git) with code, transcribed and translated files.
+[GitHub Repo Link](https://github.com/vamsiuppala/translate-video.git) with code and, transcribed and translated files.

 **First, import required packages**